ChugR/skupper-example-iperf/README.md

 # Testing network throughput across clusters

-This tutorial demonstrates how to perform real-time network throughput measurements on an Virtual Application Network using the iperf3 tool.
+This tutorial demonstrates how to perform real-time network throughput measurements on a Virtual Application Network using the iperf3 tool.

 In this tutorial you will: